ImXman/MACA/README.md

 # MACA
 MACA: Marker-based automatic cell-type annotation for single cell expression data

+While our manuscript is under review, if you are using our tool for your research, we kindly ask you to cite MACA github.
+Thanks!

 ## 1. Installment
 MACA works anndata format and is compatible with pipeline analysis through scanpy